Corrective exercise training is becoming significantly in demand as personal training is more and more specialized.

 The lengthen portion of the corrective exercise continuing is to help stretch muscles using neuromuscular stretching as well as static stretching practices.

-These stretching techniques problems, reduce muscle stiffness and increase overall range of motion.
+These stretching techniques problems, reduce muscle stiffness and increase the overall range of motion.

 These resistance training techniques will help to increase strength and underactive muscles, increase muscular endurance and help us focus on activating individual muscles.